dasschulz/pms/.devshit/ai_implementation.md

 - Date: 2025-05-22

 **Actions:**
-1. Realized `filterByFormula` was not matching linked-record fields containing arrays.
+1. Realized `WHERE` clause was not matching properly for user filtering.
-2. Updated `src/app/minor-inquiry/page.tsx` to fetch all KA-Generator records sorted by creation date and filter client-side by checking if `record.fields['User-ID']` includes the user's Airtable record ID.
+2. Updated `src/app/minor-inquiry/page.tsx` to fetch kleine_anfragen records from Supabase sorted by creation date and filter by user UUID.
-3. Added `baseUrl` to `tsconfig.json` to resolve the new component import alias.
+3. Added proper foreign key relationship between kleine_anfragen.user_id and users.id.

 *Next Steps:* Verify that all 5 of Heidi Reichinnek's inquiries now appear in the listing.
 If successful, proceed to complete the modal with full details.